-Objective 1 • To ensure our curriculum promotes role models and heroes that reflect our school's diversity and with whom our children can positively identify Why we have chosen this objective Feedback from children identified that they often feel that the role models and other figures discussed in assemblies etc. do not represent them Feedback from staff identified concerns that too many books and model texts focus around characters from similar ethnicities and backgrounds Actions Review assembly topics and themes, linked to significant events/times of year for different groups Review diversity of texts, topics and historical figures discussed in all curriculum areas (eg. the famous scientists, artists etc being investigated) Invest in reading materials which feature diverse characters Identify opportunities to further explore cultural diversity through PHSE lessons, assemblies, texts used in English lessons etc. Success criteria Pupil voice - children can identify 'someone like me' and 'someone they would like to be like' when they're older who they have learnt about this year Evidence teaching has been adapted in light of actions above.
-Timeframe for completion • In stages, with all actions completed by July 2022
+T Objective 1 To ensure our curriculum promotes role models and heroes that reflect our school's diversity and with whom our children can positively identify Why we have chosen this objective Feedback from children identified that they often feel that the role models and other figures discussed in assemblies etc. do not represent them Feedback from staff identified concerns that too many books and model texts focus around characters from similar ethnicities and backgrounds Actions Review assembly topics and themes, linked to significant events/times of year for different groups Review diversity of texts, topics and historical figures discussed in all curriculum areas (eg. the famous scientists, artists etc being investigated) Invest in reading materials which feature diverse characters Identify opportunities to further explore cultural diversity through PHSE lessons, assemblies, texts used in English lessons etc. Success criteria Pupil voice - children can identify 'someone like me' and 'someone they would like to be like' when they're older who they have learnt about this year Evidence teaching has been adapted in light of actions above.
+Timeframe for completion In stages, with all actions completed by July 2024

-Objective 2 To further increase and enhance staff and pupils' understanding of homophobia, biphobia and transphobia Why we have chosen this objective • Monitoring of personal development, behaviour and attitudes undertaken by our Improvement Partner in Summer 2020 identified that, while our children's understanding of racism and sexism was strong, they had less understanding of homophobia Actions Review assembly topics, to ensure regular coverage of themes related to homophobia, Pride and LGBTQ+ heroes Explore use of Stonewall resources for assemblies and subsequent discussions (and liaise with local schools who are Stonewall Champions) Review behaviour policy to ensure it reflects best practice in these areas Success criteria Pupil voice - children understand what homophobia is, why it is unacceptable and what to do if they see / hear / come into contact with it Improved staff and pupil understanding of LQBTQ+ issues Timeframe for completion • In stages, with all actions completed by July 2022
+Objective 2 To further increase and enhance staff and pupils' understanding of homophobia, biphobia and transphobia Why we have chosen this objective Monitoring of personal development, behaviour and attitudes undertaken by our Improvement Partner identified that, while our children's understanding of racism and sexism was strong, they had less understanding of homophobia Actions Review assembly topics, to ensure regular coverage of themes related to homophobia, Pride and LGBTQ+ heroes Explore use of Stonewall resources for assemblies and subsequent discussions (and liaise with local schools who are Stonewall Champions) Review behaviour policy to ensure it reflects best practice in these areas Success criteria Pupil voice - children understand what homophobia is, why it is unacceptable and what to do if they see / hear / come into contact with it Improved staff and pupil understanding of LQBTQ+ issues Timeframe for completion In stages, with all actions completed by July 2024

-Objective 3 • To improve the attendance of Pupil Premium children Why we have chosen this objective • To narrow the gap between Pupil Premium and non-Pupil Premium children.
-In 2019-20 this gap was 2% (down from almost 5% in the previous year).
-Actions Contact families of children who were persistently absent in previous years to ensure they understand the importance of attendance and identify appropriate strategies to improve attendance (eg. early drop off, breakfast club) Attendance Administrator to contact these families by 10am when children are absence to find reasons; system of letters followed for those with persistently poor attendance (see Attendance Cup, certificates etc Success criteria Attendance of Pupil Premium children is in line with that of non-Pupil Premium children, and both groups have attendance above 95%.
-Timeframe for completion Actions ongoing throughout the year Success Criteria met by July 2022
+Objective 3 To improve the attendance of Pupil Premium children Why we have chosen this objective To narrow the gap between Pupil Premium and non-Pupil Premium children.
+Prior to Covid, there was a 5% gap in attendance between these groups, and while it has since narrowed, it remains at around 2%.
+Actions Contact families of children who were persistently absent in previous years to ensure they understand the importance of attendance and identify appropriate strategies to improve attendance (eg. early drop off, breakfast club) Attendance Administrator to contact these families by 10am when children are absence to find reasons; system of letters followed for those with persistently poor attendance (see Attendance Policy) Rewards for good attendance - attendance cup, certificates etc Success criteria Attendance of Pupil Premium children is in line with that of non-Pupil Premium children, and both groups have attendance above 95%.
+Timeframe for completion Actions ongoing throughout the year Success Criteria met by July 2024